 Brining is a process typically used on meats that dry out easily.
 If you’ve ever had a turkey that’s spent a few too many minutes in the oven, you’re well aware of what a dried out turkey tastes like, and how much gravy you need to enjoy it.
 By soaking the bird – or any other lean meat – in a brine made up of salt, water, and other ingredients like herbs, the moisture gets locked into the turkey, making for a juicier, more tender bird.

-This process works for a variety of reasons, according to Fine Cooking.
+This process works for a variety of reasons, according to Food & Wine.
 For example, the muscle fibers in the meat absorb the liquid during brining, so the turkey’s natural juices aren’t cooked out of the turkey, as well as the fact that the salt and water dissolve some of the proteins in the turkey, adding more liquid to the meat.
 This is because the salt can denature the proteins, causing their bonds to break and the water to bind to them.

 How to brine

 While brining a turkey is pretty simple on its own, many people are turned off by the idea since it takes up so much space.
 It can be tough to fathom giving so much refrigerator real estate to your turkey when you have a whole meal to prepare.
 But once your turkey starts brining, you can forget about it until you’re ready to cook it.
 Simply clear out enough fridge space for your turkey and the container it’ll be soaking in.
 Depending on the size of your turkey, allow between 24 and 48 hours to soak before you cook it.
 However, if your turkey is labeled “kosher” or “enhanced,” do not brine it.
 These birds have already been treated with salt in some way, and brining it will make for a much too salty bird.